2025–26 Myanmar general election

-Beginning on 28 December 2025, the administration of Min Aung Hlaing in Myanmar intends to hold a general election for elected seats in the Amyotha Hluttaw and the Pyithu Hluttaw of the Assembly of the Union, which is currently dissolved.
-Following the 2021 military coup d'état, this would be the first election.
-Despite the initial pledge by Min Aung Hlaing to hold the election by August 2023, the military repeatedly postponed it due to increasing violence.
+General elections were held in Myanmar for elected seats in the Amyotha Hluttaw and the Pyithu Hluttaw of the Pyidaungsu Hluttaw in three phases, beginning on 28 December 2025 and concluding on 25 January 2026.
+The election is being held by Myanmar's military junta that came to power after the 2021 military coup d'état.
+Though military ruler Min Aung Hlaing initially promised to hold the election by August 2023, the military repeatedly delayed the election in the face of increasing violence.

-After the coup, the Tatmadaw governed the nation under a state of emergency, which Acting President Myint Swe first proclaimed for a year and then extended seven times by six-month periods before eventually ending on 31 July 2025.
-The constitution requires elections be held within six months of the end of the state of emergency.Before confirming the December date, Min Aung Hlaing offered three different election schedules.
-Despite the 2025 Myanmar earthquake, this timeline has been confirmed.
-It is anticipated that the election will be a sham process meant to justify the continuation of military rule.
-In October 2024, a census was carried out that will be used for the election.
+Following the coup, the military ruled the country under a state of emergency, initially declared by Acting President Myint Swe for one year and extended seven times by six-month periods, which expired on 31 July 2025.
+The constitution requires elections be held within six months of the end of the state of emergency.
+Min Aung Hlaing provided different time frames for the election three times before the December date was confirmed.
+The election was expected to be a sham process intended to legitimize continued military rule.
+A census used for the election was conducted in October 2024.

-The military passed a new electoral law in January 2023 that tightened party registration requirements, prohibited participation by those proclaimed to be convicted of legal charges, such as Aung San Suu Kyi and Win Myint, and changed the voting method for the Amyotha Hluttaw election from first-past-the-post to proportional system.
-According to analysts, the changes are meant to help the military proxy Union Solidarity and Development Party perform better in the free and fair 2020 election.
-The new regulations will significantly weaken the majority of opposition to the USDP.
-By switching to proportional representation, the military would be able to govern with just over a third of the popular vote, in addition to the 25% of seats that were previously reserved for them.National League for Democracy, which was overthrown in the coup, declared in February 2023 that it would not register under the new law.
-The election commission dissolved it the following month.
-The second-largest opposition party, the Shan Nationalities League for Democracy, similarly announced it would not participate in the election.
+In January 2023, the military enacted a new electoral law tightening the requirements for party registration, banning the participation of people convicted of a crime including Aung San Suu Kyi and Win Myint, and switching from a first-past-the-post to a mixed-member proportional system for the Amyotha Hluttaw election.
+Analysts see the changes as intended to improve the electoral performance of the military proxy Union Solidarity and Development Party, which performed poorly in the free and fair 2020 election.
+Most opposition to the USDP will be seriously weakened under the new rules.
+Added to the previously existing 25% reserved seats to the military, the switch to proportional representation would allow it to govern with a lower share of the popular vote.
+The National League for Democracy (NLD), which was removed from power in the coup, announced in February 2023 that it would not register under the new law, and was declared dissolved by the Union Election Commission (UEC) the following month.
+The second-largest opposition party, the Shan Nationalities League for Democracy (SNDP), similarly announced it would not participate in the election.
+Partial official results for began to be released in January by the UEC, with an overwhelming majority of seats won by the USDP.

 Background

-For most of its independent history, Myanmar, formerly known as Burma, has been ruled by Tatmadaw.
+For most of its independent history, Myanmar, formerly known as Burma, has been ruled by the Tatmadaw.
 Initially, under Ne Win and his Burma Socialist Programme Party, followed by a military junta.
 Myanmar entered a semi-democratic state in the early 2010s, which culminated in the 2015 elections, in which democracy leader Aung San Suu Kyi was elected State Counsellor and her party, the National League for Democracy, won a resounding victory.